edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 grep  GTCTAATTCCGA C01D01_merged.fasta
 ```

 When you execute the above command, the terminal does not return anything.
-This means that the primer sequence was not found in the file, suggesting that PANDAseq did, in fact, trim them.
+This means that the primer sequence was not found in the file.

 We can double check our sanity by using a positive control.
 Let's use `grep` to find a character string that we know is there, for instance the "M03127" string identifying the first sequence.